versly/wsdoc/README.md

 Automatically generate up-to-date documentation for your REST API.

+#### Installation ####

+Currently, wsdoc is available in source format only.
+To install, you'll need mvn and java and whatnot:

+    git clone git@github.com:versly/wsdoc.git
+    cd wsdoc
+    mvn install

+Once you've done this, the wsdoc jar will be available in your local Maven repository, probably at ~/.m2/repository/org/versly/versly-wsdoc/1.0-SNAPSHOT/versly-wsdoc-1.0-SNAPSHOT.jar

 #### Running wsdoc ####

 Often, a single REST API is implemented across a number of web archives.
 As a result, wsdoc is designed to run in two passes: a data-gathering pass (implemented via Java annotation processor) and an output-assembly pass (implemented as a standalone Java program):